 In Islam, the concept of “halal” means “permissible.”
 It’s a concept where Islam says certain things are OK for Muslims to consume, and others are simply not (i.e. they’re impermissible).

-When it comes to material things, such as food, clothing, and cosmetics such as nail polish, “halal” products must deliver on two very important requirements:
+When it comes to material things, such as food, clothing, and cosmetics such as nail polish, “halaal” products must deliver on two very important requirements:

-Likewise for impermissible practices in the sourcing and production of the product, such as animal cruelty, child labour, and other wrongful practices.
+Likewise, practices in the sourcing and production of the product must also be halal.
+This includes avoiding animal cruelty, child labour, and other wrongful practices.

 Due to these requirements, many beauty products -- including many types of nail polish -- are not halal.
 It’s quite common to find cosmetic products that use a wide range of animal products and alcohol substances.
 This is where the halal cosmetic industry stepped in with alternatives.